mfnch/pyrtist/README.rst

   points (with the mouse for example), which the Python script sees as regular variables.

-The two views allows you to create pictures that can exploit the scripting capabilities of Python while still allowing you to naturally interact with the graphical output.
-At the same time, your drawings can be saved to disk as ordinary Python scripts.
-You can execute them on their own, outside the Pyrtist user interface.
+The two views allow you to create pictures that can exploit the scripting capabilities of Python while still allowing you to naturally interact with the graphics.
+Your drawings can be saved to disk as ordinary Python scripts.
+You can execute them on their own, outside the Pyrtist user interface, or you can re-open them with Pyrtist if you need to change them.

 Your scripts can exploit the full power of Python and can be as smart as you want them to be.
 If you are a programmer, you can then use the tools you are familiar with.
 You can track different versions of your drawings using `git <https://git-scm.com/>`_.
 You can use Makefiles to automatically rebuild a large collection of Pyrtist drawings, which all import the same module defining color and style.
 Need a different color scheme or line width scheme for all